 - Step 4: Scroll down to IP settings and enter the default settings provided by your internet service provider.
 If you don’t have them with you, get in touch with your internet service provider for more information.

 - Step 5: After you’re done filling the Wi-Fi settings details, enter the access input name (Never default; the user’s choice).
 This should now fix the DNS_PROBE_FINISHED_NXDOMAIN on your Android phone.
+In some cases using a VPN server may fix this error and you can use any of the best vpn servers online to do this.
+However, the above solution will fix everything.

 The DNS Lookup Failed error is a very common error for people using the Chrome browser on their devices.
 However, it just requires manual alterations in settings to fix.
 With just a little bit of tweaks, the browser should start working as it normally does.